emqx/emqx-docs/en_US/getting-started/dashboard.md

 ### MANAGEMENT

-Currently, the EMQX Dashboard's `MANAGEMENT` navigation item mainly includes an monitoring management page for extension plug-in  and management page of AppID and AppSerect for HTTP API authentication.
+Currently, the EMQX Dashboard's `MANAGEMENT` navigation item mainly includes an monitoring management page for extension plug-in  and management page of AppID and AppSecret for HTTP API authentication.

 #### Plugins